 REST:

-It is an alternative to Web Services that allows the same type of communication that WCF allows but in its unique manner.
-It refers to a collection of network architecture principles that focus on simple and stateless access to resources.
+that allows the same type of communication that WCF allows but in its unique

 SOAP:

-Simple Object Access Protocol is a basic protocol used by web services.
-It uses XML based format that defines the format of the header and the body of a web service message.
+basic protocol used by web services.
+It uses XML based format that defines the

 Choreography: